sanvirk99/Relational_Database_App/README.md

-﻿# Relational_Database_App
+# Relational_Database_App

-Run the single script "singlescript.txt" to create database on your machine this is found in x-docs Database used = PostgreSQL
+Run the single script "singleScript.txt" to create database on your machine this is found in x-docs Database used = PostgreSQL

 Requirments: npm, nodejs,